teal-language/tl/docs/tutorial.md

 You can declare nominal function types, like we do for records, to avoid longwinded type declarations, especially when declaring functions that take callbacks.
-This is done with using `functiontype`, and they can be generic as
+This is done with using a `typealias` declaration, and those can be generic as well:
-well:

 ```
-local Comparator = functiontype<T>(T, T): boolean
+local Comparator = typealias function<T>(T, T): boolean

 local function mysort<A>(arr: {A}, cmp: Comparator<A>)
    -- ...